 Forward-thinking advertisers and publishers recognise that in this moment, there’s an opportunity to build a better, upgraded internet — one that preserves the essential value exchange of relevant advertising for free content, while putting users in the driver’s seat regarding their own privacy.

 And let’s not kid ourselves.
-Without relevance, the value of advertising will fall.
+Without relevance, the value of advertising will fall, as reported here on Boston University’s The Brink.
 And that would place key publishing sectors, including journalism, in serious jeopardy.

 So how is our industry thinking about a new, better internet?
 Well, one unforeseen consequence of cookies is that they created, over time, an opt-out internet.
 If you want to protect your privacy, you have to go through a somewhat convoluted process of opting out of cookies, without any clear explanations.
 Already, Australian consumers have told us what we long knew to be true.
 Firstly, they don’t understand the role of cookies and what’s more, eight in 10 Aussies do not feel in control of their online data.